tidoust/cddlparser/README.md

 This implementation follows the CDDL grammar more closely, making it closer to the [cddl-rs](https://github.com/anweiss/cddl) implementation in Rust by @anweiss (also released under an MIT license).
 As opposed to cddl-rs, this implementation does not validate CDDL blocks per se.
 It will only raise an error when a production cannot be parsed according to the grammar.

 This implementation uses test files from these projects to validate the parser.
+It also tests parsing and serialization of [CDDL content extracted from IETF RFCs](https://github.com/cabo/cddlc/tree/master/data) by @cabo.